MaoTun1/vnext/docs/opentelemetry-logging.md

 To focus on business logic logs and exclude infrastructure noise:
 ```
-NOT category:Microsoft.* AND NOT category:System.* AND prefix:vnext.*
+NOT category:Microsoft.* AND NOT category:System.* AND category:BBT.Workflow.*
 ```

 ## Best Practices